Degree-targeted cascades in modular, degree-heterogeneous networks: Results

 The observation that if $\overline{q}^{(2)}_n \to 1$ then $\overline{q}^{(1)}_n\to 1$ allows us to derive a simpler condition for the eventual complete activation of module 2, and moreover shows that this condition is independent of the seeding protocol.
 Conceptually, the simplification captures the fact that the eventual state of the system is independent of the order in which nodes' states are updated.
-This fact rests on the fact that $G$, defined in Eq. (\ref{eq:qbar_update_closed_degree_weighted}, is monotone with respect to the partial order $\ge$ on $[0,1]^d$.
-That is, $G(\overline{q}) \ge \overline{q}$ for all $\overline{q}\in [0,1]^d$; see Appendix \ref{sec:monotonicity-appendix} for proof.
+This fact rests on the fact that $G$, defined in Eq. (\ref{eq:qbar_update_closed_degree_weighted}, respects the partial order $\le$ on $[0,1]^d$.
+That is, $\overline{q} \le \overline{r} \implies G(\overline{q}) \le G(\overline{r})$ for all $\overline{q}\in [0,1]^d$; see Appendix \ref{sec:monotonicity-appendix} for proof.